Slideshow image

 Second is the church.
 It is in this community of followers of Jesus that God’s people are prepared “for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ” (Ephesians 4:12-13).

 Third is the world.
-This includes whatever community of humanity we find ourselves living in (i.e., place, time, and culture).
-It is here, in full view of our neighbors, that we are called to live out a life that is faithful to Jesus Christ and a blessing to others.
-Jesus is referring to this life when he says, “you are the light of the world” (Matthew 5:14).
+This includes whatever community of humanity we live in (i.e., place, time, and culture), whether this is our neighborhood, workplace, school, or nation.
+In full view of our family and neighbors, we are called to live out a life that is faithful to Jesus Christ and a blessing to others.
+Jesus refers to this life when he says, “You are the light of the world” (Matthew 5:14).

-Engaging in God’s ‘Story’ strengthens your connections within community.
+Engaging in God’s ‘Story’ strengthens your connections effectively within these three communities.

 5. Knowledge